ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 `Collecting_Event .
 Verbatim_Coordinates VARCHAR(255), null`

-Verbatim coordinates are stored with collecting event in their original format with the information supplied by the collector.
-These are not mapped (although [locality](/documentation/locality) coordinates are automatically generated from them via the [bulkloader](/documentation/bulkloader)) and generally should not be changed (except, eg, transcription errors).
+Verbatim coordinates are coordinates as entered into Arctos.
+They are stored with collecting event in their original format with the information supplied at the time of entry.
+These are not mapped; [locality](/documentation/locality) coordinates are automatically generated from them via the [bulkloader](/documentation/bulkloader)).
+Verbatim coordinates should generally should not be changed.
+Do not confuse verbatim coordinates with verbatim locality data (which may be in the form of coordinates or coordinate-like data) as supplied by the collector.
+The former are intended to track things like conversion errors; the latter are verbatim specimen data.

 ## Remarks